Enter zip code for location specific information.

 A Health Savings Account (HSA) is a type of tax-exempt custodial account that helps people with qualified high-deductible health plans (HDHPs) save money for out-of-pocket medical expenses like doctor visits and prescriptions.
 Individuals can open an HSA on their own, through an employer or an eligible healthcare provider.

-Your contributions are fully deductible and your earnings grow tax deferred.
-The distributions for qualified medical expenses are also tax-free.
-You can deduct contributions made by anyone, other than your employer, as long as they don't exceed the maximum annual contribution amount.
+Employer contributions to your HSA may be excluded from your gross income.
+You can deduct contributions made by anyone other than your employer, as long as they don’t exceed the maximum annual contribution amount.
+Contributions remain in your account until you use them.
+The interest or earnings grow tax free and the distributions for qualified medical expenses are also tax free.
 Your tax advisor or legal professional can provide guidance if you have questions.

 Once you have determined that you meet the eligibility requirements for an HSA, you, your employer, your family members, and any other person may contribute to your HSA.